pagi-org/spec/pagi.md

 AS_SEQUENCE
 :    Indicates that a given node type should be treated as a sequence.
-:    Is only valid in the DOC context and before any "NODE_START" events.
+:    Is only valid in the DOC or DIFF context and before any "NODE_START" events.
 :    Has the string-typed *nodeType* parameter indicating the node type.
 :    This event can occur 0 or more times, each with different node types.
 :    Provided as a supplement to consumers loading the graph when a schema